At a Glance

 - Benefits: Enjoy excellent benefits, professional development, and access to cutting-edge facilities.

-- Why this job: Be part of a diverse team making impactful contributions to science.
+- Why this job: Be part of a diverse team driving impactful research in a vibrant scientific community.

 - Qualifications: Degree or equivalent experience; strong admin skills in a research environment preferred.

-- Other info: Opportunity for growth in a vibrant scientific community.
+- Other info: Opportunity for growth in a supportive and inclusive workplace.

 My client is seeking a proactive and highly organised Science Operations Administrator to join a dynamic Service Delivery team within a world-renowned biomedical research institute.
 This is a pivotal role in supporting multiple research groups and scientific platforms, ensuring smooth day-to-day operations and enabling scientists to focus on their research.